 Empowering Women in Nepal Through Higher Education

-Founded in 2004, the Bo M. Karlsson Foundation awards higher education scholarships to underprivileged women in Nepal, one of the world’s poorest and most undeveloped nations.
-By funding college and trade scholarships and providing a network of support, we help empower BMKF scholarship recipients to become confident, self-reliant, productive citizens in their communities and country.
+Founded in 2004, the Bo M. Karlsson Foundation awarded higher education scholarships to underprivileged women in Nepal, one of the world’s poorest and most undeveloped nations.
+By funding college and trade scholarships and providing a network of support, we helped empower BMKF scholarship recipients to become confident, self-reliant, productive citizens in their communities and country.

-To date, BMKF has awarded scholarships to 53 young women.
+Over the span of 18 years, BMKF awarded scholarships to 54 young women.

 BMKF scholars are pursuing education and careers in accounting, business management, engineering, journalism, law, medicine, nursing, public health, rural development, social work, and teaching.
 Several BMKF alumnae are among the first Nepalese women in their fields, including electronics engineer Sarita Sharma ’14.